casper-network/docs-archive/implementation/p2p.rst

 random peer every now and then and asking for their tips of the DAG.
-This compensates for the diminishing returns of trying to reach 100% saturation by push based gossiping: as we reach full saturation it's becoming harder to find a node that doesn't have the information yet, so more and more messages are sent in futility; yet for the small percent of nodes that haven't been reached yet, it's almost guaranteed that if they ask one of their peers about their state they are going to be talking to someone in the know.
+This compensates for the diminishing returns of trying to reach 100% saturation by push based gossiping: as we reach full saturation it's becoming harder to find a node that doesn't have the information yet, so an increasing number of messages are sent in futility to peers that have already received an equivalent message from another peer; but for the small percentage of nodes that haven't yet been reached it becomes increasingly probable that any peer they communicate with has received the information.